tvthm8/small_python_projects-/README.md

 Improved Order Summary: It still gives you a personalized confirmation, but now it works seamlessly across multiple menus.
 This update was all about expanding functionality while keeping the interface simple and intuitive.
 Part 2 wraps up this project by adding versatility, but who knows—I might revisit it in the future for even more features, like pricing, payment, or delivery options!

+Project Highlight: Food Order System (Part 2)
+This is Part 2 of my Food Order System project, and I’ve taken things up a notch!
+The system now supports multiple cuisines, adding more variety and flexibility to the ordering process.
+Here's what I added in this second installment:

 <img src = "Screenshot 2024-12-04 9.28.36 PM.png">

 ## This quick project was all about testing out a new IDE: Visual Studio Code.
 I created a simple Band Name Generator,